ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/how-do-i-verify-the-location-of-server.md

 | Berlin | 21 | Berlin | 24 |
 | Frankfurt | 11 | Frankfurt | 14 |

 Interpreting the results: First, this neatly shows that this is not perfect.
 Edinburgh is geographically further away from London than Manchester but the results don't show this.
 You should discard outliers like this.
 For everything else, the closer the test location is to the target server, the shorter the ping time.
-You can have a reasonable confidence that the servers are in the locations stated.
+You can have reasonable confidence that the servers are in the locations stated.

 At the time of writing, we have a server in Texas with the IP address 67.228.177.194 that is correctly geolocated.
 Some of the secondary IP addresses on the Texas server e.g. 67.213.212.242 are incorrectly geolocated* in Utah (the ISP's headquarter location).
 Let's use the ping test to see what's really happening (selected results):